jingning42/PythonProject/README.md

 ### How to play with these applications?

-You are welcome to play with my python applications by copying and pasting my code to [this website](www.codeskulptor.org).
+You are welcome to play with my python applications by copying and pasting my code to this website https://py2.codeskulptor.org/